 The top of Lake Austin’s water is very cold as it’s being let out of Mansfield dam from the bottom of Lake Travis.
 While refreshing, I can only swim in it for a few minutes at a time.
 The park features numerous park benches, grills, and has a very small boat ramp for kayaks and canoes.

-Mansfieldy Dam Park is just one of many places to fish this big lake.
+Mansfieldy Dam Park is just one of many places to fish lake Austin.
 In year of past, this was a great bass lake.
 But the carp have invaded and decimated much of the grasslands the bass loved so much.
 Boo Hoo.
-Emma Long Park and Commons Ford Ranch Park are also great places to spend the day and fish from the bank in Austin.
+It has had a major effect on the quality of bass fishing in Lake Austin.
+Emma Long Park and Commons Ford Ranch Park are also great places to spend the day and fish from the bank.
+Ford Ranch in a modest size Grass field near the top of the lake where the water can be cold.
+It’s located just outside of Westlake on the South side of the Lake Austin and is free of charge.
+Emma Long is a large state park with camping, motorcycle trails, playgounds, a boat ramp, and all the other stuff you find in large lake parks.
+There is a fee to access the park and it is located on the North side of Lake Austin.

 McKinney Falls State Park